-For example, some of the states we practice in use the principles of equitable distribution (Illinois, New Jersey, New York and Pennsylvania), while in California, where we also practice, the principles of community property are used instead.
+For example, some states use the principles of equitable distribution, while others use the principles of community property instead.

 But here's the thing...

-Whether you live in an equitable distribution state or a community property state, you and your spouse still have quite a bit of freedom to determine how you split your marital property and debts.
+Whether you live in an equitable distribution state or a community property state, you and your divorcing spouse still have quite a bit of freedom to determine how you split your marital assets and debts.

-There aren't really any formulas or guidelines on how things should be divided.
+There aren't really any formulas or guidelines on how things should be divided between a couple.
 It just needs to be fair.

 But when it comes to divorce, what does fair even mean?

 Unfortunately, no one is exactly clear on that important detail.